DarioDalte/bubble/README.md

-This is a [Next.js](https://nextjs.org/) project created by Dario D'Alterio, Arslan Shaukat, Paul Dragoi Theodor and Singh Navraj.
+This is a [Next.js](https://nextjs.org/) project created by Dario D'Alterio, Arslan Shaukat, Paul Dragoi Theodor, Singh Navraj and Alessandro Marzola.

 ## Getting Started